YoungLordAce/OpenRouter-Proxy/README.md

 ### Step 5:

 Once the containers are built and running, click on Containers, stack name and you'll see the logs.
+If you're on Linux use the command: ```docker logs cloudflared```.
 A cloudflare link will have been generated, it will look something like this:
 ```https://biological-emphasis-bidder-highways.trycloudflare.com```

 This is a temporary link and it will expire once you stop the container for any reason, every time you restart the container you will have to copy the newly generated link again.